Energy Matters – June 2017

 The theme of this year’s campaign is I Want to Make it Home, Too!, reminding drivers to use extra care where workers are present.
 The message will appear on billboards, transit buses and other advertisements featuring emergency responders and flag persons.

-The Manitoba Heavy Construction Association says 84 per cent of people aware of the SAFE Roads campaign become more considerate and understanding of workers and their designated work zones.
+The Manitoba Heavy Construction Association says 84% of people aware of the SAFE Roads campaign become more considerate and understanding of workers and their designated work zones.